alchematik/athanor/docs/core_concepts/providers.md

 # Providers

 A provider provides resources that can be configured by consumers.
-Providers are plugins, and anyone can create a provider for anything as long as it conforms to the provider plugin interface.
+Providers are plugins, and anyone can create a provider as long as it conforms to the provider plugin interface.

 ## Schema